 Photoshop techniques and tips

-How to quickly and precisely remove a background in Photoshop
+How to create a digital backdrop in Photoshop

 For this tutorial we’ll look at how to make digital backdrops to give a fresh new look to your images, such as in this example photo:

 We all know how important it is to shoot portraits against a nice backdrop.
 But we may not always have access to different colours or patterns for backdrops.
 Thanks to digital capture and editing processes, we can create our very own customized digital backdrops in Photoshop Elements or CC in no time.
 For those of you who haven’t yet worked out how and have been searching for the answer – please read on!

 There are many ways to create digital backdrops and one of the most popular is the canvas Old Master style.
 Photoshop Elements and CC has a quick and easy way to create one of these using the “Render Clouds”or “Fibers” filter.
 Let’s go through the steps.

 First create a new canvas and make it a suitable size: I chose 18×12, with 300 DPI resolution (most of my images are at 300 DPI).
 You may want to name the file too; I named it Fibers Backdrop.